 A particular upside is a really well staffed and useful online customer forum which can help with niggling service problems.

-So: is BT broadband any good?
+Verdict: Is BT broadband and TV any good?

 For more on BT's deals - see our main BT deals page here.